Uber, Lime and Spin scooters are now legal in SF – TechCrunch

 Uber, Lime and Spin have officially deployed their electric scooters on the streets of San Francisco as part of the city’s permitting program.
 Last month, the city announced Uber’s JUMP, Lime, Ford’s Spin and Scoot were granted permits to operate the shared electric scooter services.
 Scoot, however, has operated in the city since last year.

 The new program allows Scoot to operate 1,000 scooters, down from the 1,250 it had previously operated, while JUMP, Spin and Lime will be able to deploy 500 each.
-That cap for new providers will increase to 750 on December 15 and to 1,000 on Feb.
-15, 2020, as long as each company continues to meet the terms of and conditions of the permit.
+That cap for new providers will increase to 750 on December 15 and 1,000 on Febeuary 15, 2020, as long as each company continues to meet the terms and conditions of the permit.

 “The new Powered Scooter Share Permit includes a more stringent complaint tracking process through a shared complaint database,” the San Francisco Municipal Transportation Agency wrote in a blog post on Friday.
 “Operators will be required to track all complaints (and the resolution of these complaints) and provide this information to SFMTA on a regular basis.
 Operators will also be required to take proactive measures to ensure that their customers are aware that sidewalk riding is both unsafe and illegal and implement deterrent measures, including graduated monetary penalties and suspensions for those who engage in unsafe riding behavior.”